Top

 The steps you take in the hours and days after an incident can make a difference in your premises liability claim.

-- Report the incident to the manager or owner.
-Ask for a copy of the incident report.
+1. Report the incident to the manager or owner: Ask for a copy of the incident report.
 If you leave without reporting, note whom you spoke with later and when.

-- Gather witness information.
-Names and phone numbers can be hard to recover later.
+3. Gather witness information: Collect names and phone numbers as these can be hard to recover later.

-- Seek prompt medical care.
-Describe your symptoms and mention the mechanism of injury so the records reflect the connection.
+4. Seek prompt medical care: Describe your symptoms and mention the mechanism of injury so the records reflect the connection.

-- Preserve physical evidence.
-Keep shoes, clothing, and receipts from your visit.
+5. Preserve physical evidence: Keep shoes, clothing, and receipts from your visit.

-- Avoid detailed statements to insurance adjusters before you know your rights.
+6. Speak carefully: Avoid detailed statements to insurance adjusters before you know your rights.
 Insurers may request recorded statements early.
-Consider consulting counsel first.
+Consider consulting a Leon County premises liability attorney first.

 Unsafe property injuries range from sprains and fractures to traumatic brain injuries and spinal harm.
 Even seemingly minor falls can lead to chronic pain, lost time from work, or the need for surgery later.
 We work with medical providers to document both current and future effects.